w3c/publ-a11y/extended-descriptions/explainer-extended-descriptions.md

 - `<details>`: native HTML, but problematic in EPUB due to pagination and inconsistent support.
 - `longdesc`: rejected due to historical misuse, lack of adoption, and removal from HTML and EPUB specifications.
-- `rel="doc-extendeddesc"`: could provide additional context but is not considered by assistive technologies.
+- `rel="extendeddescription"`: could provide additional context but is not considered by assistive technologies.
 - `epub:type`: lacks sufficient granularity to distinguish extended descriptions from other supplementary content types; would require new values and coordination with the EPUB Working Group and is not currently supported by assistive technologies.
 - RDFa/microdata: structured data approaches that add semantic richness but require parsing infrastructure and do not directly expose relationships to assistive technologies via the accessibility tree.
 - Reusing `doc-noteref`/`doc-footnote` semantics: while structurally similar, extended descriptions differ in scope and purpose from footnotes; repurposing existing roles would create confusion for users and implementers.